Zacherybignall/csc_442/README.txt

 Linh Nguyen
 Ross Piraino

-in this repo we have the program that worked teh best and some of the floder that we all wanted to work on for challenge sin cyber storm it is only bits and pieces of the  challenges beacuse it was faster to just upload want was needed on the shared google drive or discord
+In this repo we have the program that worked the best and some of the floders that we all wanted to work on for challenges in cyber storm it is only bits and pieces of the challenges beacuse it was faster to just upload want was needed on the shared google drive or discord